 When things get out of balance at work

-The Job Demands-Resources model (JD-R) is a common, and well-researched framework used to understand and predict job strain (Bakker & Demerouti, 2007; Demerouti et al., 2001).
+The Job Demands-Resources model (JD-R) is a common and well-researched framework used to understand and predict job strain (Bakker & Demerouti, 2007; Demerouti et al., 2001).
 This model centres around two core concepts – job demands and job resources:

 - Job resources: are positive organisational, psychological, physical or social factors that help the employee to meet work goals, feel engaged, and reduce stress.
 Examples: adequate manager support, autonomy, positive work relationships, role clarity, career development opportunities etc.

 When job demands outweigh our available job resources, this leads to job strain.
 If not managed in the long run, this can result in Occupational Overload.
-This can lead to serious health implications including:
+This can lead to serious health implications, including:

 - Increased likelihood of mental health conditions such as depression, anxiety and substance abuse (Ahola, 2007)

 The new frontier?
-EQ and AQ may help reduce and prevent Occupational Overload
+EQ and AQ may help reduce and prevent Occupational Overload.

-One challenge to contend with is that when an individual has an imbalance of demands-to-resources – it becomes increasingly difficult to find the energy and time to engage in practical activities such as job crafting and recovery.
+One challenge to contend with is that when an individual has an imbalance of demands to resources – it becomes increasingly difficult to find the energy and time to engage in practical activities such as job crafting and recovery.
 This is where personal characteristics such as EQ (Emotional Intelligence) and AQ (Adaptability) come into the picture.

-EQ (Emotional Intelligence) is defined as our ability to understand and navigate our own emotions and the emotions of others, to respond appropriately to any given challenging situation.
+EQ (Emotional Intelligence) is defined as our ability to understand and navigate our own emotions and the emotions of others to respond appropriately to any given challenging situation.

-How EQ may help:
+How working to increase your EQ may help:

 - Heightens your ability to recognise your own emotional needs, such as when you are starting to feel the effects of stress at work (self-awareness);